Program

 09:00-10:00

-Invited Speaker 3: Franz Vollenweider, University of Zürich – Chaired by Dave R. Vago
+ROOM 1: Keynote Speaker 3: Franz Vollenweider, University of Zürich – Chaired by Dave R. Vago

 Neuroscientific foundations of psychedelic experience: Potential synergies with mindfulness meditation and clinical implications